Updated: Jan 30

 You were told that vaccine-induced antibodies render a person immune to whooping cough.
 Turns out they don't.
 Scientific testing on baboons, completed by the FDA in 2013, discovered that the vaccinated baboon population still become infected with the illness, after exposure to whooping cough bacteria.
 Following exposure, many of the infected animals had no symptoms at all, which sounds like a great thing, except, it isn't.
 When researchers housed the asymptomatic vaccinated/exposed baboons with unvaccinated/unexposed baboons, the vaccinated animals silently transmitted whooping cough to the unvaccinated ones.

 Baboons experience the illness in similar ways to humans, so we can draw conclusions from this study to explain what is happening in the human population.
-Because the vaccinated population becomes infected with whooping cough upon exposure, and their symptoms are mild or lacking, they go out in public, they go to school, they go to work, they meet up with friends, they visit new babies, and they transmit the illness to anyone they are in contact with - vaccinated and unvaccinated - for 42 days.
+Because the vaccinated population becomes infected with whooping cough upon exposure, and their symptoms are mild, different or lacking, they go out in public, they go to school, they go to work, they meet up with friends, they visit new babies, and they transmit the illness to anyone they are in contact with - unvaccinated and vaccinated (because remember baboon study shows us the vaccinated still become infected and transmit the illness).
+Despite being vaccinated, that group remains infectious for 42 days.
 In contrast, people who weren't vaccinated and never exposed to the illness prior, upon exposure, they become sick, they know they are sick, and so they stay home because they feel crappy and have an obvious cough.
 As a result, they don't spread the illness as much despite being infectious for 38 days.
-Furthermore, after the unvaccinated experience the illness, they become immune to the illness and don't spread it further, and their immunity lasts for 2-3 decades.
+Furthermore, after the unvaccinated experience the illness, they become immune to the illness and if exposed to the illness again, they don't become infected and spread it further.
+That immunity following illness convalescence lasts for 2-3 decades.
 Today, increased rates of whooping cough illness are the result of the vaccinated population because vaccine induced anti-bodies don't create immunity.

 So to conclude this article, I'd like to explain exactly what is meant, scientifically, when it is stated that "Vaccines work!"
 The ONLY question asked in effectiveness testing is "Does the vaccine generate an antibody response?"
 If the vaccine does, then it worked, if it doesn't, then it didn't work.
-Beyond that, we can't claim with any amount of certainty what that anti-body production is doing, because it's never been carefully controlled and tested.
+Beyond that, we can't claim with any amount of certainty what that anti-body production is doing, because immunity against illness after vaccination has never been carefully controlled and tested.
 In addition, we can't even be certain how long a vaccine works for (at inducing antibodies), because duration of antibodies has NEVER been studied.

 Remember what David Graham explained in his interview (emphasis mine):